18 FAQs about labelling and packaging

 In some cases, this is a legal requirement: for example, products such as children's toys must carry the 'CE' mark.
 Depending on the product, independent assessment may be required before you are allowed to use the CE mark.
 You should take advice on the requirements for products you manufacture or distribute.

 Even where it is not legally required, you may choose to label your product with details of standards it meets for commercial reasons.
 Any such labelling must not be misleading: for example, you must not falsely claim that your product meets a standard.

-10. Does the price of goods we are selling have to be shown on the label?
+10. Do we have to include the price of goods on the label?

 Retailers must display product prices clearly, either on the label or nearby (for example, with a price indication on the shelf under the goods).
 Similarly, restaurants and similar businesses must show product prices on their menus.

 Where products are being sold to consumers, the price must usually include VAT.

 11. Are there any special labelling rules for particular kinds of product?

 There are specific labelling requirements for some other products.
 For example, shoes must be labelled with details of the materials used, and products made out of gold (and other precious metals) must be hallmarked.
 In addition, there are legal requirements to provide information for certain products - for example, the content of textiles - and this information is often provided using the label.

 You should take advice on the requirements for products you manufacture or distribute.

 12. What are the rules for food labelling?